dprabin25/Sample_Tree/README.md

 Users can enter scaled input file name with csv extension that they want to run with phylogenetic and run phylogenetic method.
 Note: Users need to provide count data to run Bray-Curtis dissimilarity method while they need count data and tree file for running other methods (MPD, MPDw, MNTD, MNTDw, UniFrac, UniFracW).

-Users also can choose the package they want to work with "limma" or "MaAslin2" that they want to run aganist their csv file.
+Users also can choose the package they want to work with "limma" or "MaAslin2" aganist their csv file (input csv files) based on their data type.

 ### Example,